kamalu-chioma/kamalu-chioma/README.md

 - 🎓 Graduate of Industrial Mathematics and Computer Science [B.Sc.
 Industrial Mathematics-Computer Science]

-- 👨‍💻 A few of my projects are available [HERE](https://kamalu-chioma.github.io/)
+- 👨‍💻 A couple of my projects are available [HERE](https://kamalu-chioma.github.io/)

 - 👇 Scroll down to see my pinned projects.